KnowledgeLab/IC2S2_Datathon/README.md

 Welcome to our Data repo!
-We provide the following datasets for you to explore.For each dataset you can download the data on game day.
+We provide the following datasets for you to explore.For each dataset some datasets are privite, you can only download the data on game day.

 ## Meta Business Data:

+## Proquest News Data:

+## SafeGraph Mobility Data:

+## Covid Cases:

 ### About Data